coralproject/talk/docs/docs/graphql.md

 it's data as [structured object types](https://graphql.org/learn/schema/) and enables developers to [write queries](https://graphql.org/learn/queries/) that fetch only the specific data that they need for their application.

-See [the API reference](/api/object/Query) for type-by-type and field-by-field documentation.

 You can also explore the Coral API using the integrated [GraphiQL IDE](#graphiql-ide) on a running instance of Coral.